Applying to Psi Chi, the international honor society in Psychology

 A CSUSM degree audit MUST be submitted with application for review.

-**Place your Psi Chi application along with a print-out of your CSUSm ARR report in the mailbox outside Dr. Kimmie Vanderbilt's office (SBSB 3208).
+**Place your Psi Chi application along with a print-out of your CSUSM ARR report in the mailbox outside Dr. Kimmie Vanderbilt's office (SBSB 3226).

 Transfer students who do not meet the Psi Chi GPA requirement because of courses from previous schools can still apply and go through a process of academic renewal which will only use the GPA from CSU San Marcos.
 In order to qualify for academic renewal, students must have been at CSUSM for two semesters, have an overall GPA of 3.5, and a psychology GPA of 3.0.
-Transfer sutdents who want to go through a process of academic renewal should contact the Psi Chi Chapter Advisors directly (Dr. William Tsai and Dr. Kimmie Vanderbilt).
+Transfer students who want to go through a process of academic renewal should contact the Psi Chi Chapter Advisors directly to Dr. William Tsai or Dr. Kimmie Vanderbilt.

 Note: The $65 fee will be collected after acceptance.
 All dues must be paid by check or money order only.
 Make the check out to ASI; in the memo portion write "Psi Chi."